This app lets seniors book “grandkids on demand”

-When an octogenarian in Florida uses a new “grandkids on demand” app called Papa, the service will send a carefully-vetted college student help with whatever the senior needs–someone to drive to the grocery store and help shop, help with chores, or give them a simple training in how to use Instagram or an iPad.
+When an octogenarian in Florida uses a new “grandkids on demand” app called Papa, the service will send a carefully vetted college student to help with whatever the senior needs–someone to drive to the grocery store and help shop, help with chores, or give them a simple training in how to use Instagram or an iPad.
 But unlike Uber or Taskrabbit, the app aims to address a larger problem: loneliness.

 “We believe [the problem of loneliness] is a big portion of what we’re solving,” says Andrew Parker, Papa’s founder.
 “I think this is going to be a bigger problem over time, even more so than we realize now.”